aikchongtan/movie_oasis/README.md

 This web application is one of a series built in satisfaction of course requirements for General Assembly, Software Engineering Immersion course, batch #19, Singapore.

 In this project, I built an online movie sales site with Express Node.js, React.js, HTML5, bootstrap CSS, and Postgres database.
-You may enjoy the application at this address: https://movieoasis.herokuapp.com
+You may enjoy the application live at this address: https://movieoasis.herokuapp.com

 This app makes API calls to a movie database site in USA to retrieve movie posters and details.
+Documentation about the API can be found  at https://www.themoviedb.org/documentation/api .

-I am able to demonstrate my mastery in making asynchronous API calls to query, save to database, analyze and display the following information:
+With this app, I am able to demonstrate my mastery in making asynchronous API calls to query, save to database, analyze and display the following information:

 1. Movies by genres;
 2. Ranking movies by sales;